o3de/o3de.org/content/docs/welcome-guide/_index.md

 {{< preview-new >}}

 **Welcome to Open 3D Engine (O3DE)!** Are you a new user or contributor?
-This guide is a short collection of topics and designed to help you understand O3DE and get up-and-running in short order.
+This guide is a short collection of topics designed to help you understand O3DE and get up-and-running in short order.

 ![Introductory graphic for O3DE Welcome Guide.](/images/welcome-guide/wg-welcome-page-color.png)